Nick Madrigal Player Props: Cubs vs. Reds

-On Monday, Nick Madrigal (hitting .371 in his past 10 games) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 8:05 PM ET.
+Nick Madrigal -- with a slugging percentage of .545 in his past 10 games, including five extra-base hits -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Ben Lively on the hill, on August 1 at 8:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cardinals.
+He had a hitless performance in his most recent game (0-for-2) against the Reds.

 Nick Madrigal Game Info & Props vs. the Reds